 There are many aquarium heater types out on the market and it is very easy to just select a cheap aquarium heater and think you are good to go.
-The best aquarium heaters are not prone to fail, built very well, and will heat your home aquariums safely.
+The best aquarium heaters are not prone to fail, are built very well, and will heat your home aquariums safely.
 I will go over what is a fully submersible heater, and also talk about the typical glass heater vs a titanium heater.
-I will also talk about fail safes and how to prevent a tank disaster if a fish tank heater fails (and also what usually fails).
+I will also talk about fail-safes and how to prevent a tank disaster if a fish tank heater fails (and also what usually fails).
 Let’s get started!

 Benefits of an Aquarium Heater